Chart Color Schemes

 AreaSearch assessment of residential development activity positions Maryland - Fletcher - Minmi among the top 25% of areas assessed nationwide

-Maryland - Fletcher - Minmi has averaged approximately 67 new dwelling approvals annually over the past five financial years.
-Between FY21 and FY25, a total of 338 homes were approved, with an additional 34 approved so far in FY26.
-On average, 5.3 people moved to the area per dwelling built during this period, indicating significant demand outpacing supply.
+Maryland - Fletcher - Minmi has averaged approximately 67 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
+A total of 338 homes were approved during this period, with an additional 34 approved so far in FY-26.
+The area has seen an average of 5.3 people moving in for each dwelling built over the past five financial years, indicating significant demand outpacing supply.

+This pressure typically influences prices upwards and intensifies competition among buyers.
 New properties are constructed at an average expected cost of $461,000.
-This financial year has seen $1.7 million in commercial development approvals, suggesting minimal commercial activity compared to residential.
-In comparison to Rest of NSW, Maryland - Fletcher - Minmi shows around 75% of the construction activity per capita and ranks among the 43rd percentile nationally for buyer options.
-This limited supply coupled with growing demand may increase competition among buyers and potentially drive up prices for established dwellings.
+In FY-26, commercial development approvals totaled $1.7 million, reflecting minimal commercial development activity compared to previous years.
+In comparison with the Rest of NSW, Maryland - Fletcher - Minmi shows approximately 75% of the construction activity per person and ranks among the 43rd percentile nationally in terms of assessed areas for buyer options.

-Recent construction comprises 63.0% detached houses and 37.0% townhouses or apartments, reflecting an expanding range of medium-density housing options that cater to various price brackets.
-Maryland - Fletcher - Minmi currently has a mature market with around 459 people per approval.
-Future projections estimate an increase of 8,054 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+This suggests somewhat limited buyer choices while strengthening demand for established dwellings.
+Recent construction comprises 63.0% detached houses and 37.0% townhouses or apartments, marking a shift from the existing housing pattern of 91.0% houses.
+This shift indicates diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Maryland - Fletcher - Minmi has an average population density of approximately 459 people per approval, indicating a mature market.
+Future projections estimate that the area will add 8,054 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development